Lug Nut Types

 - 9/16" X 18

 Note: Most lug nuts are right-hand threaded.
-Left-handed threaded lug nuts are not very common and would have a "L" or "LHT" stamped on the side of the lug nut.
+Left-hand threaded lug nuts are not very common and would have a "L" or "LHT" stamped on the side of the lug nut.

 It is crucial that the lug nut seat and the wheel lug seat match.
 If the lug nut seat type does not match the wheel seat type, it is possible that the lug nut could damage the wheel.
 It is also likely that a mismatched lug nut and wheel could potentially cause the lug nut to loosen and the wheel to become unsecure to the vehicle.

-Aftermarket wheels, wheels that did not come original equipment (OE) on your vehicle, are designed to upgrade the appearance and even performance of your vehicle.
+Aftermarket wheels, not the original equipment (OE) factory wheels, are designed to upgrade the appearance and even performance of your vehicle.
 If you get aftermarket wheels, make sure you have lug nuts that will fit properly.
 Most OE lug nuts are not designed to fit aftermarket wheels.
 That’s why we recommend purchasing a wheel installation kit to ensure the lug nuts match your wheels.

-Thread engagement refers to how much of the stud the lug nut contacts.
+Thread engagement refers to how much contact your lug nut has with the stud, or how many complete turns before it is tight.
 For your safety, proper thread engagement must be met.

 If proper thread engagement cannot be met with a standard lug nut, an extended thread (ET) lug nut may be necessary.
 When installing an ET lug nut, you must ensure that the lug holes in the wheel are wide enough to accommodate the ET lug nut.
-If the lug nut isn’t long enough to engage the threads, the wheel will not be secured properly.
+If the lug nut isn’t long enough to engage the threads, the wheel will not be secured properly and is NOT recommended.

-It is very important to make sure the lug nut is torqued to the right specifications.
+It is very important to make sure the lug nut is torqued to the right specifications, in foot pounds.
 If overtightened, both the lug nut and the stud can be fatigued, possibly leading to failure.
-To learn about the proper torque settings for your vehicle, check out our wheel torque chart.
+To learn about the proper lug nut torque settings for your vehicle, check out our wheel torque chart.

 It’s important to be aware of the lug head diameter.